wanghaisheng/responsive-landing-page-starter/content/blog/en/receiving-sms-delivery-receipts-with-java-and-spark-dr.md

 ![Terminal showing the ngrok URLs](/content/blog/receiving-sms-delivery-receipts-with-java-and-spark/ngrok-urls.png "Terminal showing the ngrok URLs")

-## Configure Your Nexmo Account
+## Configure Your Vonage Account

-Now that you have a URL for your webhook, you must tell Nexmo to use it.
+Now that you have a URL for your webhook, you must tell Vonage to use it.

 Log into the [developer dashboard](https://dashboard.nexmo.com) and under your account name in the left-hand navigation menu, select "Settings".